whiteribbonalliance/dashboard-api/README.md

 ## Deployment to Google App Engine

-Fork this repository and add the required environment variables to `Repository secrets` in GitHub.
+Add the required environment variables to `Repository secrets` in GitHub.
 Add optional environment variables if needed.
 These variables will be loaded into `app.yaml`.
 To add `{CAMPAIGN_CODE}_PASSWORD=` you must manually add this to `Repository secrets` with the campaign code and reference it in `.github/workflows/prod-deploy-google-app-engine.yaml` and `app.yaml`.